koushik1124/Text-Naturalization-Engine/README.md

 A production-oriented AI backend application that improves the naturalness, readability, and human-like flow of AI-generated text using Large Language Models (LLMs) combined with deterministic post-processing.

-This project focuses on applied NLP system design, not gimmicks — combining probabilistic LLM outputs with rule-based control for consistent, explainable results.
+This project focuses on applied NLP system design, not gimmicks — combining probabilistic LLM outputs with rule-based control for consistent and explainable results.

 🚀 Project Overview

 Modern AI systems generate text quickly, but the output often sounds repetitive, robotic, or overly generic.

 The Text Naturalization Engine addresses this problem by rewriting AI-generated content to make it sound more natural and human-written while preserving the original meaning.

-The system is designed as a clean backend service with a lightweight frontend for demonstration.
+The system is designed as a clean backend service with a lightweight frontend for demonstration and testing.

 🎯 Key Features
 ✍️ AI-Assisted Text Rewriting

 Uses Groq-hosted LLMs to rewrite text with improved flow and clarity.

 🧩 Prompt-Engineered Control

 Dedicated prompt templates ensure consistent rewriting behavior and tone control.

 🛠️ Deterministic Post-Processing

 Rule-based cleanup layer removes common AI artifacts and normalizes sentence structure.

 🎛️ Tone Selection

 Supports neutral, casual, and formal rewriting styles.

 ⚙️ Clean Backend Architecture

 Modular FastAPI design with clear separation of concerns.

 🌐 Lightweight Frontend Demo

 Simple HTML/CSS/JS interface for easy testing and demonstration.

 🏗️ System Architecture